 Simon Jones Murphy, born in Windsor, Maine in 1815, earned a fortune in the lumber industry there.
 In the 1860s, he realized that much of the best timber in the Pine Tree State had been cut and that his financial interests would be enhanced if he migrated to a state with tremendous reserves of pine trees.
 He had mastered the techniques of getting rich from lumber.
 In 1866, he moved to Detroit and, for about three decades, he and his partners purchased several hundred thousand acres of Michigan’s finest pine lands, cut the timber and shipped it to market.
 By the early 1890s, the most desirable pine forests in this state had been cut.
-The financial Panic of 1892 also temporarily dampened the profits that might be made in Michigan’s once great timber industry.
+The financial Panic of 1892 also temporarily dampened the profits that might be made in Michigan’s once great but then declining timber industry.